Yijin-Zeng/E-CommerceOrderCancellationPrediction/README.md

 This is a machine learning/data science project which predicts order cancellations in e-commerce operations.
 Order cancellations pose significant challenges in e-commerce, including direct revenue impact and potential unnecessary operational costs.
-It is therefore important to understand cancellation patterns, and make accurate cancellation predictions.
+It is therefore important to make accurate cancellation predictions.

 One challenge of this project is to deal with highly imbalanced dataset.
 Most orders are not cancelled and there are only a small subset of cancelled instances.